HYWIN WEALTH LLP

 5. Remuneration disclosure

 The code covers all aspects of remuneration, including both fixed and variable remuneration.
-The Company understands fixed remuneration to consist of payments or benefits without consideration of any performance criteria, whilst variable remunerations refers to additional payments or benefits dependant on performance or contractual criteria.
+The Firm understands fixed remuneration to consist of payments or benefits without consideration of any performance criteria, whilst variable remunerations refers to additional payments or benefits dependant on performance or contractual criteria.

-The Policy itself is reviewed by the Management Committee to ensure that it remains consistent with the Remuneration Code Principles and Hywin Wealth’s objectives.
+The Policy itself is reviewed by the Remuneration Committee to ensure that it remains consistent with the Remuneration Code Principles and Hywin Wealth’s objectives.
 The Remuneration Committee will use all information available to it in order to carry out its responsibilities under the Code, including information on risk and financial performance.
-In addition, the Compliance team, as part of Hywin Wealth’s regulatory monitoring, will include a review of the implementation of this Policy.
+In addition, the Compliance department, as part of Hywin Wealth’s regulatory monitoring, will include a review of the implementation of this Policy.

 Link between pay and performance